benson338/Git-Cheat-Sheet/README.md

 ### Git Collaboration

 > The git remote command is one piece of the broader system which is responsible for syncing changes.
-Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands.
+Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands

 > The git remote command lets you create, view, and delete connections to other repositories.
 Remote connections are more like bookmarks rather than direct links into other repositories